 Section l. - Officers of The Society

-The Society officers (“Officers”) shall consist of a President, a President-Elect, an Immediate Past President, a Secretary/Treasurer, four (4) Society Members-at-Large, and a Resident Representative.
+The Society officers (“Officers”) shall consist of a President, a President-Elect, an Immediate Past President, a Secretary/Treasurer, four (4) Society Members-at-Large, and a Retired Physician Representative.

-Officers shall be elected by the Board as specified in these Bylaws and shall hold office until their successors are duly elected and qualified, unless sooner removed from office by the provisions specified in these Bylaws, or otherwise vacate office for any reason including but not limited to termination of the required membership status.
+Officers shall be elected by the Board as specified in Article VIII and shall hold office until their successors are duly elected and qualified, unless sooner removed from office by the provisions specified in these Bylaws, or otherwise vacate office for any reason including but not limited to termination of the required membership status.

+Only Active and Associate Members, as defined by the IMA Bylaws, may run for officer positions.

+Only Retired Physician Members, as defined by the IMA Bylaws and policies and any position specific policies of the ACMS, may run for and hold the Retired Physician Representative role.

 The President shall be Chair of the Board, the President-Elect shall be Vice Chair of the Board, and the Secretary/Treasurer shall be Secretary of the Board.